 supervisord already installed and it's

 224MB.
 If you can make a smaller image, please let me know how.
-The gist for this image can be found here.

 First, create the Dockerfile.

 Dockerfile to look like this.

 FROM khamoud/node-supervisor-mongo COPY . /bundle ADD supervisord.conf /etc/supervisor/conf.d/supervisord.conf RUN apk add --no-cache make gcc g++ python && \ cd /bundle/programs/server && \ npm install && \ npm uninstall -g npm && \ apk del make gcc g++ python && \ mkdir -p /var/log/supervisor && \ mkdir -p /data/db ENV PORT=80 EXPOSE 80 CMD ["/usr/bin/supervisord", "-n", "--configuration", "/etc/supervisor/conf.d/supervisord.conf"]

 The compressed size of this container is 124MB